-Informal resolution is only appropriate if (i) the alleged victim requests it, (ii) the Respondent agrees to such resolution, (iii) the alleged victim and the Respondent are both Students or are both employees of the University, (iv) the Title IX Coordinator determines that informal resolution is an appropriate mechanism for resolving the Complaint, and (v) the Complaint does not involve sexual assault.
+Informal resolution is only appropriate if (1) the alleged victim requests it, (2) the Respondent agrees to such resolution, (3) the alleged victim and the Respondent are both students or are both employees of the University, (4) the Title IX Coordinator determines that informal resolution is an appropriate mechanism for resolving the Complaint, and (5) the Complaint does not involve sexual assault.
 Informal Resolution is not a prerequisite to pursuit of a formal resolution.